Retirement Guide

 Payment of Post-Retirement Insurance

-When you retire at MMSD, your Personal Illness balance is converted into an account to pay for retiree insurance.
+When you retire at MMSD, your Personal Illness balance is converted into credits than can be used to pay for retiree insurance.
 This account can only be used for insurance premiums and cannot be taken as a cash benefit.
-Additionally, the RIA account does not earn interest.
-If you do not continue MMSD’s insurance immediately following retirement, your Personal Illness bank will remain at MMSD indefinitely.
-Please note, if you pass away, any remaining funds in your Personal Illness bank will be transferred to your spouse.
+Additionally, this account does not earn interest.
+If you do not continue MMSD’s insurance immediately following retirement, your Personal Illness Credits will remain retained indefinitely.
+Please note, if you pass away, any remaining funds in your Personal Illness bank will be transferred to your spouse and cannot be transferred to any other beneficiaries.

-You have the option to put your Personal Illness bank into an Escrow Account or Health Reimbursement Arrangement Account.
-This is a one-time election and cannot be changed once you have retired.
-Once your Personal Illness bank has been exhausted, you will have the ability to continue your retiree insurance coverage by paying your premiums directly to the insurance carrier(s).
+You have the option to put your Personal Illness bank into an Escrow Account or Health Reimbursement Arrangement Account (HRA).
+This election can be changed if you have a life event (such as Medicare eligible, dependent aging out, etc).
+Once your Personal Illness Credits have been exhausted, you will have the ability to continue your retiree insurance coverage by paying your premiums directly to the insurance carrier(s).

 Escrow Account

-The Escrow Account is an account where MMSD pays your insurance premiums directly to the insurance carriers.
-The Escrow Account will pay for:
+An Escrow Account is an account where MMSD pays your insurance premiums directly to the insurance carriers.
+The Escrow Account will pay for the following District provided benefits in retirement:

-- Dean HMO, POS, PPO and Medicare Part B Supplement
+- Dean HMO, POS, PPO, and Medicare supplement plans,

 Health Reimbursement Arrangement